 The sperm cells generated from the human SSCs were able to fertilize mouse oocytes, subsequently enabling the development of hybrid embryos.

-The creation of viable human-mouse hybrids is a very ethically questionable practice
+The creation of viable human-mouse hybrids is an ethically questionable practice

 From a bioethical point of view, the first difficulty identified is the creation of viable human-mouse hybrids, which is ethically very questionable, although these types of hybridizations are common in scientific experiments similar to that discussed in this article; nevertheless, this does not justify them ethically (see our special report on f the biological status of the embryo).